piyushkandoriya/Advance-Physical-Design-using-openLANE-Sky130/README.md

 Inside the Package, chip is available which contains, foundary IP's (for example, RISC-V Soc, PLL, ADC, DAC, SRAM, SPD), core (core contains AND, OR etc. all gates and digital logics), pads (through which input and output signals are communicates).

 ![51c0d009ce395feb33000000](https://user-images.githubusercontent.com/123488595/214487804-3e5596fc-2690-4649-bb2c-7074cec97f9d.jpg)

+## What is RISC-V?
+RISC-V, where five refers to the number of generations of RISC architecture that were developed at the University of California, Berkeley.
+RISC is an open standard instruction set architecture (ISA) based on established RISC principles.
+Unlike most other ISA designs, RISC-V is provided under open source licenses that do not require fees to use.
+A number of companies are offering or have announced RISC-V hardware, open source operating systems with RISC-V support are available, and the instruction set is supported in several popular software toolchains.

+The instruction set is designed for a wide range of uses.
+The base instruction set has a fixed length of 32-bit naturally aligned instructions, and the ISA supports variable length extensions where each instruction can be any number of 16-bit parcels in length.
+The instruction set specification defines 32-bit and 64-bit address space variants.
+The specification includes a description of a 128-bit flat address space variant, as an extrapolation of 32 and 64 bit variants, but the 128-bit ISA remains "not frozen" intentionally, because there is yet so little practical experience with such large memory systems.